nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/runtime-and-component-model/runtime-and-component-model-tutorials/how-to-create-a-service.md

 </sample>
 ```

-If you'd like to properly handle hot-reload on your component, or handle merging of descriptors, it can be useful to make the descriptor implement the `org.nuxeo.runtime.model.Descriptor` interface, that comes with needed `#getId` and `#merge` methods.

-The string marker `Descriptor#UNIQUE_DESCRIPTOR_ID` can be used as an id, when handling only one single instance of the contribution on the component, instead of multiple contributions (to hold simple configuration for instance).

-This descriptor also needs to be referenced in the component declaration:
+This class needs to be referenced in the component declaration for the target extension point:
 ```
 <?xml version="1.0"?>
 <component name="org.mycompany.myproject.MyService">